 Rental Application Fees: California Laws

 Experienced landlords know they need to screen applicants in terms of their ability to pay rent on a timely basis, and know they are not allowing someone onto their property with a criminal background that could potentially impact other tenants.
-California Law places certain limitations on the fees that can be charged prospective tenants to run these background checks to be certain the information the applicant has provided on the rental application is honest.
+California Law places certain limitations on the rental application fees that can be charged prospective tenants to run these background checks to be certain the information the applicant has provided on the rental application is honest.

 Most experienced landlords also agree that charging a legitimate fee to cover the costs of a background check is the quickest way to get rid of people wasting your time.
 People who know they have bad credit, have a record of eviction, or God forbid are convicted sex offenders won’t waste their money running this check if they know this is going to surface.
 And there really is no alternative for the landlord to know these facts without running a background check – which costs money.